-Hot Shoe flash – flash gun
+Hot Shoe flash – flashgun

 This is the most popular type of flash.
 You have a wide range of different models to choose from available from the camera manufacturers or independents, with prices for any budget.
-The most cheaper (basic models) have more power than a built-in flash, and is synchronizing with the camera’s TTL metering and AF, automatically providing the best exposure.
+The most cheaper (basic models) have more power than a built-in flash and is synchronizing with the camera’s TTL metering and AF, automatically providing the best exposure.

-Can be used with diffusers or reflectors – as required by the task.
+It can be used with diffusers or reflectors – as required by the task.